brson/blog.rust-lang.org/_posts/2016-08-09-Shape-of-errors-to-come.md

 *Constant evaluation errors*

 By putting a label directly on what is wrong, your eyes can see both the area and read the label.
-Since this is the most important places to see first, we give them a bold red look with a characteristic `^^^` underline.
+Since this is one of the most important places in the code to look, we give them a bold red look with a characteristic `^^^` underline.
 You'll notice in the example above that the combination allows you to quickly spot the error and understand what's going wrong.